 Are you struggling to teach phonics at home?
-Read this post to find your top tips to teaching phonics Phase 3 at home and sign up to receive your free teaching aid.
+Read this post to find out how you can teach phonics Phase 3 at home and sign up to receive your free teaching aid.

 As part of our Tuesday Teaching Tips series, we covered an overview of Phase 3 phonics with a little insight into how you can teach it at home yourself.
 Watch the short video below for more: